 - Public tap water that may not be safe to drink due to local contaminants or pipes – you need a certified filter for the contaminants of concern such as lead, bacteria, etc

 - Well water – you need a certified filter for bacteria and other contaminants that may exist in your well

 Tapp Water and several other companies will be offer a solution for all three cases.

 Bottled water is worse than tap water in terms of health as it contains microplastics and hormone disruptors according to multiple studies.
 There is considerable evidence that plasticizers from plastic packaging used for beverages and food cause hormone disruption and this impacts reproduction and increased risk of miscarriages.
 In addition to this bottled water may contain the same kind of contaminants as public tap water including PFAS, arsenic and bacteria.
 Finally the production and disposal of water bottles is terrible for the environment.

 To be certain that you drink healthy water, an affordable high quality water filter is a great alternative.

 Type of water filters available

-There is no lack of water filters available on the market today.
-There are pitcher filters, faucet filters, under-the-sink-filters, counter-top and other formats.
+There is a wide variety of water filters available today including pitcher filters, faucet filters, under-the-sink-filters, counter-top and other formats.

 As tap water enthusiasts we’ve tested and summarised the pros and cons for each alternative: